 Disentangling what emotional concepts mean, and how people understand them, is part of Nook’s work with Leah Somerville, an associate professor of psychology whose lab focuses on how the mind develops in adolescence.
 A new paper in Psychological Science by Nook, Somerville, and colleagues at the University of Washington examines how emotional differentiation (people’s ability to separate emotional experiences into different types) changes from childhood into early adulthood.

-Read the whole story: Harvard MagazineMore of our Members in the Media >
+Read the whole story (subscription may be required): Harvard MagazineMore of our Members in the Media >